sl1453/sl1453.github.io/about.md

 title: About me
 subtitle: Hey there!
 ---
 I’m Shican, a great communicator passionate about interdisciplinary research.
-When I’m not busy cracking the mysteries of cells under a microscope, you can find me blogging to bridge science and fashion, teaching, or even painting.
+When I’m not busy cracking the mysteries of cells under the microscope, you can find me learning new bioinformatic tricks or blogging to bridge science with fashion.

 ### 💼 Research Experience